humeval/humeval.github.io/README.md

 ## Editing

-You can modify the pages directly on GitHub and changes will be pushed to the website immediately.
+You can modify the pages directly on GitHub, and your changes will be pushed to the website immediately.

 - Modify the main page (`index.md`):